-Any online concerns should be reported as soon as identified as urgent steps may need to be taken to support the child.
+Any online concerns must be reported as soon as identified as urgent steps may need to be taken to support the child.

-For staff safeguarding, you should report any harassment or abuse you receive online while using your work accounts.
+For staff safeguarding, you must report any harassment or abuse you receive online while using your work accounts.